vlrchtlt/bliblablobot/README.md

-# echobot
+# bliblabloBOT
-A sample bot for getting started with Bot Framework
+From the echobot sample bot for getting started with Bot Framework

 This repo is an example of using Node.js to build a bot, which is hosted on Azure and uses continuous deployment from Github.